domenicoscudo/domenicoscudo/_posts/2025-08-20-How-Cloud-Providers-are-driving-sustainability-in-Data-Centers.md

 tags: [Cloud Sustainability, Green Data Center, Cloud Carbon Footprint, Green Cloud Computing, Data Center Efficiency]
 ---

-# How Cloud Providers are driving sustainability in Data Centers
 As global data demands explode, the environmental footprint of cloud data centers has become a pressing concern.
 Data centers worldwide account for a significant and growing share of electricity consumption and carbon emissions.
 However, leading cloud providers and researchers are innovating across architectures, cooling technologies, energy sourcing, materials, and AI-driven management to create a more sustainable future for digital infrastructure.